 I chose Ina Garten Egg Salad Tartines for this month’s Ina Fridays.
 What’s Ina Fridays?
 A little gathering of bloggers devoting the first Friday of each month to the recipes of Ina Garten, the Barefoot Contessa.

+What are tartines?
 The fancy French word for open-faced sandwich.

 The recipe for Ina Garten Egg Salad Tartines, is from her cookbook, Barefoot Contessa at Home: Everyday Recipes You’ll Make Over and Over Again